 B) "secured packet" and the ME receives status bytes from the UICC indicating that the UICC has received the secured packet successfully;

 then the ME shall send an acknowledgement in the Payload container IE of an UL NAS TRANSPORT message with Payload type IE set to "SOR transparent container" as specified in subclause 5.4.5.2.2.
 In the Payload container IE carrying the acknowledgement, the UE shall set the ME support of SOR-CMCI indicator to "SOR-CMCI supported by the ME".
+The UE shall set the ME support of SOR-ACK-info indicator to "SOR-ACK-info supported by the ME".
+If the ACK-info-request bit of the SOR header for SOR data type value "0" in the SOR transparent container is set to "Acknowledgement information requested", then the UE shall indicate the SOR-ACK-information, if any.
 Additionally, if the UE supports access to an SNPN using credentials from a credentials holder and the UE is not operating in SNPN access operation mode, the UE may set the ME support of SOR-SNPN-SI indicator to "SOR-SNPN-SI supported by the ME".

 The UE shall proceed with the behaviour as specified in 3GPP TS 23.122 [5] annex C; or